-Staff Analysis: Section 367.0816, F.S. requires that the rates be reduced immediately following the expiration of the four year period by the amount of the rate case expense previously included in the rates.
-The reduction should reflect the removal of revenues associated with the amortization of rate case expense and the gross-up for regulatory assessment fees, which is \$347 annually for both water and wastewater.
+Section 367.0816, F.S. requires that the rates be reduced immediately following the expiration of the four year period by the amount of the rate case expense previously included in the rates.
+The reduction shall reflect the removal of revenues associated with the amortization of rate case expense and the gross-up for regulatory assessment fees, which is \$347 annually for both water and wastewater.
 Using the Utility's current revenues, expenses, capital structure and customer base, the reduction in revenues will result in the rate decreases as shown on Schedule Nos.
 4-A and 4-B.

-The Utility should be required to file revised tariff sheets no later than one month prior to the actual date of the required rate reduction.
-The Utility also should be required to file a proposed customer notice setting forth the lower rates and the reason for the reduction.
+The Utility shall file revised tariff sheets no later than one month prior to the actual date of the required rate reduction.
+The Utility shall also file a proposed customer notice setting forth the lower rates and the reason for the reduction.

-If the Utility files this reduction in conjunction with a price index or pass-through rate adjustment, separate data should be filed for the price index and/or pass-through increase or decrease and the reduction in the rates due to the amortized rate case expense.
+If the Utility files this reduction in conjunction with a price index or pass-through rate adjustment, separate data shall be filed for the price index and/or pass-through increase or decrease and the reduction in the rates due to the amortized rate case expense.